 For tuning purposes, a MessageChain is a single complete detection engine pipeline, which examines the content sent by the ICAP proxy server.
 The baseline recommendation is that the maximum number of requests should be set to twice the value of MessageChain.NumChains, as determined by the hardware specifications of the server based on the above guidelines.
 This number can be adjusted based on system load.

 It is very important to match or exceed the proxy server's maximum number of concurrent ICAP connections to the Web Prevent's setting ("Maximum Number of Requests" in the user interface).
 If the proxy tries to send more connections than the Web Prevent server is configured to accept, this will result in either a service interruption (i.e. "503 Server overloaded" error)* or a "fail open" scenario in which some traffic passes without being examined by DLP.

 The primary constraint on ICAP Prevent performance is the memory limitations of the Java Virtual Machine (JVM).
-For the 32-bit JVM the maximum addressable memory by a single process is approximately 3GB, and may be lower depending on underlying operating system settings (see How to address out of memory errors ( OOM ) for more information on DLP memory usage and how to resolve issues).
+Although previous 32-bit JVM maximum addressable memory restrictions no longer apply in 64-bit systems, it's still possible to exceed the Java Heap.
+For more information on DLP memory usage and how to resolve issues, see How to address out of memory errors ( OOM ).
 There is a further requirement for a contiguous block of memory for Java heap space, which is allocated at startup.
-In practice, the effective size of a single contiguous block of memory is approximately 1.3GB.
+In practice, based on the default allocation to the BoxMonitor.FileReaderMemory in DLP, the effective size of a single contiguous block of memory is approximately 1.3GB.